 LED lights are becoming more common.
 They look similar to the light bulbs that have been in use for the last 150 years, but they use less energy and last much longer.
 How do they work?
 Science communicator Mike Stone investigates.
 Making light Light is released when electrons in a substance are excited, and different […]

-Read MoreForensic Science
+Read MoreForensic science: Science at the crime scene

 Forensic science can be tasked with identifying the identity of human remains.
 And the process is fascinating.
 Guest author Mike Stone explains how scientific analysis of these remains can provide interesting insights into our history.